-Additionally, it is planned that several rules can be selected and prioritized for a mapping configuration with options for defining their application, e.g., only if the rule with the highest priority does not find any matches then rules with a lower priority are evaluated.
+In one GEMMA rule set, several rules can be defined for the same mappable with options for defining their application, e.g., only if the rule with the highest priority does not find any matches then rules with a lower priority are evaluated.

-C. Process
+G. Process